Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Set-up

 \section{Set-up}

 In HDT, both the system and bath are initialized in a trivial state that is easy to prepare; here, we choose the all-zero state, denoted as $|\psi_0\rangle\otimes|\phi_0\rangle$.
-The system and bath are then entangled through evolution under a time-independent Hamiltonian $H$.
-They jointly evolve for a time interval $\Delta t$ according to the Schrödinger equation.
+The system and bath are then entangled through evolution \QZ{$U=e^{-iH\Delta t}$} under a time-independent Hamiltonian $H$ \QZ{for a time interval $\Delta t$}.
 For brevity, we set $\hbar=1$.
 After each evolution step, the bath is measured in the computational basis ${|\phi_m\rangle}$ and reset to the trivial state $|\phi_0\rangle$.
 The cycle of Hamiltonian evolution, measurement, and reset is repeated $n$ times, with the total evolution time fixed at $T$.
 At the end of the process, the system collapses into one of the possible states $|\psi_z\rangle$ with probability $p_z$, where $z$ indexes all possible measurement trajectories.
 These outcomes define an ensemble $\mathcal{E}=\{p_z, |\psi_z\rangle \}$.